exercism/gleam/exercises/concept/sticker-shop/.docs/hints.md

 ## 2. Define the `Money` type.

-- The `Money` type should have a type parameter for the currency.
+- The `Money` type should have a phantom type parameter for the currency.

 ## 3. Define `dollar`, `euro`, and `yen` functions